HaroldMart/RoadRunners-Backend/README.md

 # RoadRunners-Backend

-This is a simple API with the basic methods to show, add, edit and delete content in a MongoDB database.
+This is a simple API made in Express, with the basic methods to show, add, edit and delete content in a MongoDB database.

 ### npm modules used